 - Protective gear – safety glasses, dust mask, ear protection, etc.

 How to Shiplap a Wall in 10 Easy Steps

-Whether you want to change a room’s ambiance or potentially boost your home’s resale value, installing this on-trend paneling only requires basic carpentry skills.
+Whether you want to change a room’s ambience or potentially boost your home’s resale value, installing this on-trend paneling only requires basic carpentry skills.

 1. Measure the Walls

 First, determine how much plywood you need by measuring the length and height of the wall.
-Multiply those two numbers to get required square footage, and add 10 percent so you’ll have a little extra.
+Multiply those two numbers to get required square footage and add 10% so you’ll have a little extra.
 You can also divide the wall height by the shiplap board width to determine the number of panels.
 Here’s a quick example of how this formula works.
 If you have a wall that is 12 ft. long and 10 ft. high, you need 120 sq. ft. of plywood.
 Once you add the additional 10% to account for any mistakes, that would be 132 sq. ft.

 2. Prep and Paint the Walls

 Remove everything from the wall, including existing nails and outlet covers.
 Use your putty knife to pry away baseboards and trim.
 Then paint the wall with either a contrasting color or the same color as the shiplap panels.
 (The gaps between shiplap boards will show the wall color.)
 Prefer to let a pro handle the painting for you?
 If locally available, Five Star Painting® will paint the walls to perfection.

 3. Cut and Prep the Shiplap Boards